-With this heightened concerned for health and wellness, are we seeing a trend toward natural, safe or organic products?
+With this heightened concern for health and wellness, are we seeing a trend toward natural, safe or organic products?

 Yes.
 I think a lot of brands are actually doing quite a good job in taking the data insights from social listening and using those to improve the marketing communications.

-Are you one of the customers that are affected by the delayed shipping?
+Are you one of the customers that is affected by the delayed shipping?

 Yes, yes, I am, but it’s okay!
-You mentioned to me earlier today, that brands were getting more customer complains online?
+You mentioned to me earlier today, that brands were getting more customer complaints online?

 All important tips relating to agility in the short-term and how brands react in the moment.

-What about smaller businesses that maybe do not have the influence or the size in terms of marketing teams of brands such as Patagonia, what can they do?
+What about smaller businesses that may not have the influence or the size in terms of marketing teams of brands such as Patagonia, what can they do?